 The Monarch of the Glen

-- credit line: Purchased by the National Galleries of Scotland as a part gift from Diageo Scotland Ltd, with contributions from the Heritage Lottery Fund, Dunard Fund, the Art Fund, the William Jacob Bequest, the Turtleton Trust and through public appeal 2017
+Thank you for your support which ensured that this magnificent work will be enjoyed by millions of people for generations to come.
+The acquisition was made possible thanks to a part gift from Diageo Scotland Ltd, with contributions from the Heritage Lottery Fund, Dunard Fund, the Art Fund, the William Jacob Bequest, the Tam O’ Shanter Trust, the Turtleton Trust, the K.T.Wiedemann Foundation, Inc. and the public.